 When people visit the website, they do not explore everything on the page carefully and in detail: they scan it to find a hook which would catch their attention and convince them to spend some time on the website.
 Different experiments collecting data on user eye-tracking have shown that there are several typical models along which visitors usually scan the website.
 The 3 most common ones are: Gutenberg Diagram, Z-Pattern, And F-Pattern.
 All these patterns have been found in thousands of eye-tracking studies.

 Notice that in each pattern, the left upper corner is always what gets the viewers' attention first.
 And since humans tend to remember the first and the last things better than anything in between, they will not only notice first, but also remember whatever is placed in this location better.
 Obviously this is the most valuable piece of user interface.
-Place the most important message there and remember that it doesn't even have to be visually emphasized; red or otherwise in stark contrast with the rest of the page.
+Place the most important message there and remember that it doesn't even have to be visually emphasized in red or otherwise in stark contrast with the rest of the page.